The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia) due to a tumor in the pituitary gland.

 Imaging tests may be done to look for a cause.

 Prolactinomas usually are very small when first diagnosed.
-They tend to be larger in men than in women, probably because they come to attention later.
+They tend to be larger in men than in women, possibly because they may come to attention later.
 Tumors just above the pituitary gland that do not produce prolactin can increase prolactin secretion if they compress the stalk of the pituitary gland.
 Compressing the stalk can prevent the hormone dopamine from reaching the pituitary gland, where it normally acts to decrease prolactin production.

 It is confirmed by finding a high level of prolactin in the blood.